Treatment of influenza: "Kan Jang"

 The mixture of Eleutherococcus senticosus ("Siberian ginseng") and Andrographis paniculata, sold under the trade name Kan Jang, was reported in the Journal of Herbal Pharmacotherapy to outperform amantadine in reducing influenza-related sick time and complications in a Volgograd pilot study of 71 patients in 2003.
 Prior to this, an extract of Eleutherococcus senticosus was shown to inhibit replication of RNA but not DNA viruses in vitro.
 Among nine Chinese medicinal herbs tested, Andrographis paniculata was shown to be most effective in inhibiting RANTES secretion by H1N1 influenza infected cells in cell culture, with an IC50 for the ethanol extract of 1.2 milligrams per liter.

 Green Tea

 High dietary intake of green tea (specifically, catechins and theanine that is found in tea products) has been correlated with reduced risk of contracting influenza, as well as having an antiviral effect upon types A and B. Specifically, the high levels of epigallocatechin gallate, epicatechin gallate, and epigallocatechin present in green tea were found to inhibit influenza virus replication.
 Additionally, topical application has been suggested to possibly act as a mild disinfectant.
 Regular dietary intake of green tea has been associated with stronger immune response to infection, through the enhancement of T-Cell function.
+In a meta-analysis using a random-effects model that included five randomized controlled trials involving 884 participants, treatment with Green Tea Catechins demonstrated a 33% lower risk of influenza infection.